Feeding and Nutrition

 Should I plan to breast or bottle feed my baby?

-Just because your baby is premature does not mean s/he must have formula.
-In fact, there are many advantages to mother's breast milk over formula.
+There are many advantages to mother's breast milk over formula.
 These advantages include:

 - Fewer infections

-- Less risk for Necrotizing Enterocolotis (NEC)
+- Less risk for Necrotizing Enterocolitis (NEC)

 - Better tolerance of feeds

 Early breast milk, called colostrum, is especially rich in antibodies and cells that help fight infection.
 Babies who are too young to suckle at the breast can get your milk in their tube feedings.
 Even if you planned to bottle feed or cannot breast feed long term, you might consider providing breast milk for your preemie while s/he is in the hospital.
 It is something special that only you can do for your baby.

 Are there mothers who can't or shouldn't breast feed?